Information About NAT

 •If the mapped pool has fewer addresses than the real group, you could run out of addresses if the amount of traffic is more than expected.

-Use PAT if this event occurs often because PAT provides over 64,000 translations using ports of a single address.
+Use PAT or a PAT fallback method if this event occurs often because PAT provides over 64,000 translations using ports of a single address.

 The advantage of dynamic NAT is that some protocols cannot use PAT.
 PAT does not work with the following:

 •IP protocols that do not have a port to overload, such as GRE version 0.